 Centralize your organization’s data.
 Retailers like Walmart and Amazon may ask for more data than a marketing team has, so CPGs must work cross-functionally across many departments to aggregate all of these data points at a SKU by SKU level.
 “Centralize your cross-department data in a place where each stakeholder can update their data set or you can create automated system linkages.”

 A new relationship with retailers

 New bonds are being built between the brand and the retailer — for one thing, product content has shifted from a retail operational burden to a brand-based driver of commerce currency.
 Retailers, including Walmart, are also looking to expand their product catalog and the product content that goes with it to keep pace with shopper demand around that time.
 Getting product information for millions of SKUs and hosting it on Walmart.com is an enormous undertaking.
 Walmart partnered with Salsify to develop the systems it needed.
-Together, Salsify’s product content management platform and Walmart’s API allows brands to get their product content live on Walmart.com in seconds instead of months.
+Together, Salsify’s product experience management platform and Walmart’s API allows brands to get their product content live on Walmart.com in seconds instead of months.